damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/index.md

 1. Organizers become part of the GitLab Club

 The first meetups should be run by ourselves.
-If someone managers to have 3 to 4 successive meetups it will live on.
+If someone manages to have 3 to 4 successive meetups it will live on.
 Dead meetup cities will be much harder to start up again than new ones.
 So do everthing to keep it going.